 “Riveting…The book’s research and testimonials reinforce one another to great effect…a deep anthropological study of the internal functions of rock bands.”—Foreword Review

 Been doing a lot of press around the book—I spoke to the Jokermen, Slate Culture Gabfest, RIYL, and Hoodrat Recap podcasts and Main Street Mag; Rock and Roll Globe, Bearded Gentlemen, and Boing Boing published thoughtful reviews; Inside Hook named it one of “10 Books You Should Be Reading This September;” and Indiecast recommended both Band People (“a fascinating book”) and Someone Should Pay For Your Pain (“really good…one of the better rock novels I’ve ever read”).
 I made an annotated book playlist for the UTexas Press blog.
 I was happy to talk baseball and the parallels between band people and ballplayers on Warning Track Power; and talked Listening to Kenny G with the Rock Docs podcast.
-I appeared on the Zoom series Popular Music Books In Progress, in conversation with Steven Hyden; and did segments on WNYC’s All of It with Alison Stewart and KQED Forum (with guest Jason Narducy).
+I appeared on the Zoom series Popular Music Books In Progress, in conversation with Steven Hyden; and did segments on WNYC’s All of It with Alison Stewart, KQED Forum (with guest Jason Narducy), and Australia’s ABC Radio National.
+Hua Hsu and the hosts talked about the book on the podcast The Right Time with Bomani Jones.

 UPCOMING BOOK EVENTS: